Donald Trump doubles down on boorish temper tantrums

 President Trump was busy during his early morning “Fox & Friends” time.
 Around 6 am there was this:

-People, the lawyers and the courts can call it whatever they want, but I am calling it what we need and what it is, a TRAVEL BAN!— Donald J. Trump (@realDonaldTrump) June 5, 2017
+People, the lawyers and the courts can call it whatever they want, but I am calling it what we need and what it is, a TRAVEL BAN!

-The Justice Dept. should have stayed with the original Travel Ban, not the watered down, politically correct version they submitted to S.C.— Donald J. Trump (@realDonaldTrump) June 5, 2017
+The Justice Dept. should have stayed with the original Travel Ban, not the watered down, politically correct version they submitted to S.C.

 First he deliberately undermines his own Justice Department by needlessly calling his immigration EO a “travel ban.”
 Why?
 Because he got criticized for accidentally doing this over the weekend, and by God, that means he needs to double down.
 Having done that, he then proceeds to slam the Justice Department as if they worked for someone else.
 If he wanted them to stay with the original travel ban, he should have told them to.
 If he wussed out, it’s his fault, not theirs.